HackYourFuture/HTML-CSS/Week2/MAKEME.md

 You are going to write the CSS for this page, **it is not allowed to change the HTML**.

 The page contains two grids: the first one should work using `floats`, the second using `flexbox`.
 Be careful not to mix the two!
+And make sure not to use grid anywhere.

 Other than that you should use `media queries`.
 Here are the requirements for each device size: